CCDG/Pipeline-Standardization/PipelineStandard.md

 ```

 For users of GATK, the following command line options are optional for efficiency and can be utilized for the BaseRecalibrator tool:
+Note: we've tested .1 downsampling fractions.
+Lower fractions should be tested for functional equivalence.
 ```
 --downsample_to_fraction .1 \
     -L chr1 \